Yoctol/bottender/docs/channel-line-setup.md

 ## Enabling LINE Channels

-To enable LINE channels, you can start either from new or existing Bottender applications.
+To enable LINE channels, you can start either from new or existing Bottender apps.

-### New Bottender Applications
+### New Bottender Apps

-**Create Bottender App** is the best way to start building a new application in Bottender.
+**Create Bottender App** is the best way to start building a new app in Bottender.

-To create a new application, run:
+To create a new app, run:

 ```sh
 npx create-bottender-app my-app
 ```

-Make sure to check the `line` option:
+Make sure to select the `line` option:

 ![](https://user-images.githubusercontent.com/3382565/67851224-f2b7f200-fb44-11e9-9ccb-afd7eee74b00.png)

 After you go through the steps, `bottender.config.js` and `.env` are generated automatically for further channel settings.

-### Existing Bottender Applications
+### Existing Bottender Apps

 First, you must have a `bottender.config.js` file includes the following settings: